mprechtl/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts2-notification-publication-provider-information.md

 > of the ``WalletRelyingParty`` class, even if there is no notification procedure, which directly involves
 > Wallet-Relying Parties.

-> **NOTE 3 (CIR for Registration of Wallet-Relying Parties is still draft):**
+> **NOTE 3 (CIR for Registration of Wallet-Relying Parties is not yet formally published):**
 > This section should be treated with caution, as the implementing act according to the Article 5b of
 > (EU) No. 910/2014 is currently only available as [Draft of the CIR for RP-Registration](https://tinyurl.com/IA-5b-draft),
 > and may therefore change until final publication and endorsement.
 The text below is based on the publicly
 > available draft of the implementing act and already includes the concept of "intended use of attributes",
 > which in turn corresponds to the concept of "purpose" according to Art.
 5 1. (b) of [(EU) 2016/679](http://data.europa.eu/eli/reg/2016/679/oj).
-> The text below will be replaced with the final text as soon as it is available.
+> The text below will be replaced with the published text as soon as it is available.

-> **NOTE 4 (Data Model for Wallet-Relying Party may later be shifted to other document):**
+> **NOTE 4 (Data Model for Wallet-Relying Party will later be shifted to other document):**
-> The part of the data model which addresses Wallet-Relying Parties may be shifted to another document later on.
+> The part of the data model which addresses Wallet-Relying Parties is planned to be dropped as soon
+> as it is available in [TS5](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/tree/main/docs/technical-specifications).

 According to Article 3 and Annex I of [Draft of the CIR for RP-Registration](https://tinyurl.com/IA-5b-draft) the registration of Wallet-Relying Parties captures the following information: